2nd International Legion (Ukraine): Russian invasion of Ukraine

-By the end of November of 2022 the battalion had enlisted 44 officers and soldiers, forming the core of the HQ and the core of the Alfa company.
+By the end of November 2022 the battalion had enlisted 44 officers and soldiers, forming the core of the HQ and the core of the Alfa company.
 On 19 November 2022 Col. Ruslan Myroshnychenko was appointed to the position of the commander.
 Two battle groups were formed on the base of the former 2nd International Legion: one, in March 2022, for special operations along the border with Russia (acted till January 2025 including operations that maintained territory in Kursk Oblast).
 The battle group was led by deputy commander Major Sergiy Ilnitskyi, callsign INDIA.
 The second group, constituted in June 2023, is for assault and defense operations on the Eastern front, was led by the commander Myroshnychenko till January 2025.

 According to him, the battle group firmly and bravely performed in Serebryansky forest from 25 June 2023 till 16 July 2024, and in Terny from 18 July 2024 till 2 August 2024.
 The battalion, due to losses, was withdrawn from the front-line for recovery till October 2024.
 After recovery, the second battle group has been deployed to Chasiv Yar, and later to Pokrovsk, till February 2025.

+Disbandment

+In late 2025, the Ukrainian General Staff reported that battalion was going to be disbanded on 31 December 2025, with personnel of the battalion being transferred into a unit of assault troops.
+Personnel of the battalion were transferred to 253rd Assault Regiment, with the transfer of personnel being fully completed on 15 March 2026.
+After the transfer was completed, the 3rd International Infantry Battalion was formed from the transferred personnel as a unit attached to the 253rd Assault Regiment.